Skip to content

 Property and equipment coverage protects laboratory facilities, analyzers, refrigeration equipment, reagents, and specimen inventory.
 Laboratory-specific equipment values can be significant, and certain refrigerated reagents and biologics have spoilage exposure that requires specialty endorsements.

 Workers compensation is mandatory in most states and presents specific exposure for laboratory technicians and phlebotomists who face bloodborne pathogen risk.
 Class codes, experience modifiers, and return-to-work programs all affect long-term cost.
+Workers comp covers the employee, but a needlestick can also create a patient claim, as a needlestick’s two exposures show.

 Pollution liability addresses claims arising from biological, chemical, and medical waste disposal.
-Many laboratory operators assume this is covered under general liability — it usually is not.
+Many laboratory operators assume this is covered under general liability.
+It usually is not.

 Common coverage gaps